ejstronge/pelican_collate_content/README.md

 # Collate Content #
-*Author: Edward Stronge <ejstronge.net>*
+*Author: Edward J. Stronge <ejstronge@gmail.com>*

-Makes categories of content available to the template as lists.
+Makes categories of content available to the template as lists through a `collations` attribute.
+I primarily developed this to make it easier to work with `Page` objects with category metadata.

 ## Installation ##